piranout/Funcular.IdGenerators/README.md

 # Funcular.IdGenerators

-A cross-process thread-safe C# utility to create non-sequentially ascending, human speakable, case-insensitive, pseudo-random identifiers in Base36.
+A cross-process thread-safe C# utility to create ordered (but non-sequential), human speakable, case-insensitive, partially random (non-guessable) identifiers in Base36.
 Identifiers are composed of (in this order), a timestamp component, a server hash component, an optional number of reserved  characters, and a random component.
 Note: This project depends on sibling repo *[Funcular.ExtensionMethods](https://github.com/piranout/Funcular.ExtensionMethods/ "Funcular Extension Methods")*.

 * Guid: `{7331d71b-d1f1-443b-97f6-f24eeb207828}`
-* Base36 [16]: `040VZ3C6SL3BZ2RW` or `040V-Z3C6-SL3B-Z2RW`
+* Base36 [20]: `040VKZ3C60SL3B1Z2RW5` or `040VK-Z3C60-SL3B1-Z2RW5`
+* Dashes are cosmetic formatting, not part of the Id; store as a CHAR(20).

 #### Usage
 Create a generator instance by passing the lengths of the various components, plus any desired delimiter character and layout (optional), to the constructor.
 To generate Ids, simply call `NewId()` for a plain identifier or `NewId(true)` for a delimited one.
 The class is thread-safe, so your DI container can share a single instance across the entire app domain.
 See the Wiki for a complete multithreaded stress and performance test.